 Our 2019 Legislative Priorities

-We’ve created fact sheets on the pieces of legislation that are our top priority this session.
+We created fact sheets on the pieces of legislation that were our top priority for the 2019 legislative session.
 They are listed below by issue area.

 Note: the links for the bill numbers will take you to the New Mexico legislative website.

 Enacting a Child Tax Credit (HB 18): New Mexico’s families with children are paying more income taxes thanks to the Trump administration’s tax cuts for corporations and the well-connected.
 This would help alleviate that.
 Link to our fact sheet here.

 Increasing the Working Families Tax Credit (HB 6, HB 23 and SB 183): This tax rebate for families who are working but not earning enough to get ahead lifts tens of thousands of New Mexicans out of poverty while also strengthening our economy.
 Increasing it would make it even more effective.
 Link to our fact sheet here.

 Restoring fairness to the personal income tax (HB 6, HB 365): In 2003, the Legislature gave big tax cuts for those with the highest incomes.
 This, along with tax cuts for corporations that were passed later, has made us too reliable on revenue from oil and gas.
 It’s also made our tax system less fair.
 Link to our fact sheet here.

 Repealing the capital gains deduction (HB 6): This tax deduction almost exclusively benefits those with the highest incomes and it results in work from wages being more highly taxed than profits from the sales of stock, bonds, and real estate, etc. Another way in which our tax system is unfair.
 Link to our fact sheet here.
 Link to our gif-splainer blog here.